LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

              ``scripts/spack/specs.json`` file for available specs.

 #.
 When you are confident that everything is correct, become the service user
-   ``atk``, which requires a certain level of permission, on to each of the machines named in Axom's standard host-configs.
+   ``atk``, which requires a certain level of permission, on each of the machines named in Axom's standard host-configs.
 Run the following script which will build all specs for the machine you are on: